-The Primary Care Unit at the University of Cambridge is delighted to be hosting the Society for Academic Primary Care (SAPC) South East conference at Madingley Hall, Cambridge, 23 and 24 January 2020:
+The Primary Care Unit at the University of Cambridge was delighted to host the Society for Academic Primary Care (SAPC) South East conference at Madingley Hall, Cambridge, 23 and 24 January 2020:

 ‘Academic Primary Care: Optimising Impact’

 We aimed to provide delegates with the opportunity to think about how their research can have direct impact on population health and well-being, how patient and public involvement in research can improve results and how medical education can improve healthcare.